Oceanswave/lorgnette/README.md

 #####What it does:

-Via electron through nightmare, Lorgnette logs into a Pluralsight account and plays course videos.
-Lorgnette bypasses "continue module" popups and remembers what you were last watching so it can continue the next time it is run.
+Lorgnette logs into a Pluralsight account and plays course videos.
+Lorgnette auto-clicks "continue module" popups and remembers what you were last watching so it can continue the next time it is run.

+Lorgnette can also auto-play all videos in a playlist or all results from a term search.
+Lorgnette will auto-load the next course in the playlist so you don't have to.

+Lorgnette does this all through browser automation via electron through nightmare, so view metrics are retained.

 Lorgnette uses PouchDB to store the full Pluralsight course listing locally so that retriving a random course is done locally.
 It pulls the course listing down on first run and every 7 days thereafter.

 #####Installation:
 Ensure Node and Git are installed.